DCrawley94/nc-teaching-resources/seminar_plans/de_intro/code_discussion_1.md

 - can show `not` - e.g. `return not x`
 - https://docs.python.org/3/reference/expressions.html#not -> "The operator not yields True if its argument is false, False otherwise."
+  **WILL LIKELY BE ASKED ABOUT TRUTHY/FALSY VALUES AND WHAT THIS MEANS**

 ### **4**: check_if_key_exists